Group writing mindset in a nutshell

 # Being well-prepared

-But today, busy schedules are no longer an obstacle in making the collaborative writing process smooth and efficient.
-Real-time collaboration tools, such as CKEditor 5 let people make use of every moment available to produce high-quality content together.
-They can leave comments and suggestions at any time, regardless of whether other collaborators work on the document at the same time, or not.
+But today, busy schedules are no longer an obstacle to making collaborative writing projects smooth and efficient.
+Real-time collaboration tools, such as CKEditor 5, let people make use of every moment available to produce high-quality content, co-author various assignments, and simply write together.
+They can leave comments and suggestions at any time, regardless of whether other collaborators in the group work on the document at the same time, or not.
 Useful features, such as Revision History or Track changes, make the whole writing process clearer and easier to handle, e.g. by giving opportunities to come back to previous versions of the text, and figure out who wrote what and when.